 Whether you’re a B2B business or a B2C business, social media is where it’s at.
 All brands everywhere – from homegrown boutique businesses to large multinationals – are leveraging social media in different ways.

-Statista reports that as of April 2020, 37% of internet users in the US between 18-34 years had purchased something via social media.
+Statista reports that 37% of internet users in the US between 18-34 years had purchased something via social media.

 With the disruption, the pandemic brought with it, and the rise of online businesses, that number was only set to rise.
 Social media, then, becomes a viable and strong channel for actual sales for B2C brands.